MichaelDesantis/preactCalculator/README.md

 * I may have to try creating multiple classes within the same JS file to bypass the above issue.

+* I should also learn to use Regex, would have been massively useful during the validations.

 ### Specs:

 * USE CSS GRID!
 (This is a perfect use case for CSS grid.
 And I could use the practice)